mojo2jojo/SoulCalendar/README.md

 	```
 * Note:
 	* Returns a list of conflicts along with conflicting even per conflict.
-	* A bug exists. "startAt" and "endAt" time is modified in response.
-Only check id and then do details to know the full info of event.
+	* A flaw exists.
+In response, the "startAt" and "endAt" times are overridden.
+Only check the id and then the details to get the entire event information.
 	* Conflict is check for all event.
 No duration is taken.
 	* Pagination is not present

 #### Find favourable slot for a list of userId

 * HTTP Method:  POST
 * URL:   http://localhost:8080/api/events/findFavourableSlot